techdivision/flexcolumnlayouts/README.md

 # Flex-ColumnLayouts for Neos CMS
-Based on [tailwindcss](https://tailwindcss.com/), offers also css classes for [Bootstrap4](https://getbootstrap.com/docs/4.4/utilities/flex/).
+Based on [TailwindCSS](https://tailwindcss.com/), but offers also css classes for [Bootstrap4](https://getbootstrap.com/docs/4.4/utilities/flex/).
 It extends your standard Neos-ColumnLayouts with flex properties so you can adjust every column with [css flex properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ## Get started